kangoka/tiktok-autoviews/README.md

 ## How to use:
 1. Make sure you have Web browser with Tampermonkey installed
 2. Goto https://gist.github.com/kangoka/0aaf60a8c6b86fe1719c7a07baafb823 and click **Raw** button and will pop new tab, then click **Install**
-3. Change https://github.com/kangoka/tiktok-autoviews/blob/3a4e1ddcd9bd1ac749240cafb0c92daf31adba5c/script.js#L17 YOUR_USERNAME to you Tik Tok username
+3. Change https://github.com/kangoka/tiktok-autoviews/blob/3a4e1ddcd9bd1ac749240cafb0c92daf31adba5c/script.js#L17 YOUR_USERNAME to your Tik Tok username
 4. You can change value on https://github.com/kangoka/tiktok-autoviews/blob/3a4e1ddcd9bd1ac749240cafb0c92daf31adba5c/script.js#L54 (default 1000 views)
 5. Goto https://fireliker.com/welcome.php (the script should auto run from here)